ladybuglady/cse490g1_finalproject/README.md

 The encoder is uploaded and the weights are frozen.
 Then, a classifier is defines to be able to make output one of two classes.
 This architecture was adapted from the CPC repository.
 The downstream data processing happens inside decode_ecog_data_utils.py and then the downstream is run inside downstream.py.

 ## Results
 These are the final results using 20 minutes of data on the CPC encoder's ability to help a downstream task decode wrist movement:

 ![a0f66459_downstream_ACCURACY](https://user-images.githubusercontent.com/67766355/146285626-46b828bd-0eb0-4a34-b135-5d162e8b89d0.png)
 ![a0f66459_downstream_LOSS](https://user-images.githubusercontent.com/67766355/146285631-effbae46-d9b1-4451-ab2d-c8af0f700d4f.png)

 The final validation accuracy for the downstream was 78.75%.
 For reference, random chance would be 50%.
 This means that the model has learned some useful representations, but it can definitely improve.

 ## Discussion
+Above all, I think this was a neat experience that forced me to get very hands on with deep learning.
+I don't think my results were too great but this is a starting point and I will definitely have to modify some more things in the pretask to make CPC compatible with ECoG data.
+In the future to improve accuracy, I may employ a predictive task within a single Event (as there are 500 values in each event already).
+Also, I may have to come up with a different labeling scheme for the events because each event is unique, so it might be difficult to capture a pattern between events 40-48 from a pattern learned from events 800-808.

+All data processing and manipulating of the pretask was my code.
+The architecture of the models themselves and the CPC layer and loss calculations are from the CPC repository linked above!